|

 Mobile and Dan, who heads up a

-declining Virgin business, will head up Virgin along with the entire
+declining Virgin business, was appointed to head up Virgin along with

 Sprint prepaid division, while Matt, who heads up the growing and

-profitable Boost division, will continue in his current role with only
+profitable Boost division, was to continue in his role with

 a change in reporting structure.
 Yup, sounds like a raw deal,